A recent interview with American Survival Co. (July 2018)

 Bowyer/Author/Illustrator: Dave Mead

 I have been a craftsman and artist since childhood.
 Bow making began as a young child and with my martial arts background archery was a big part of my life.
 My Native American roots have always kept me close to nature.
 I have always felt a tight relationship with the forest and everything it has to offer.
 When I decided to hunt to provide food for my quickly growing family, I wanted to do it as spiritually respectful as possible.
 Since I have been a woodworker and mechanically trained for many years, I decided to try my hand at bow making; now as an adult with the knowledge of wood and with nature at my disposal.
 My first attempt was a success and I was hooked!
 I felt an immediate connection with my roots and what I was meant to do.
 I was so entranced with bow making, I made nearly 30 of them in the first month alone!
 Using locally harvested river cane and bamboo, I made my own arrows and arrowheads from stone and steel.
 I find it very rewarding to be able to use all that nature provides.

 I like a challenge and learning as I go where others have not.
 I developed my bamboo bows through years of trial and error and experimentation.
 I quickly realized I had fixated on a bow's overall performance and efficiency.
+With a mechanics mind set, I always like to know how things work and approach things from a very analytical perspective.
+Even as a child, I was always taking things apart and experimenting with them to see how they functioned.
 The journey to the perfect bow began.
 I designed it based around what I wanted in a bow.
 Maybe it will work for you too...